NicholasCiuica/itws1100-ciuicn/quiz3/README.md

 If a user goes to the labs homepage (now index.php in classes/IntroITWS/) while they are signed in as an admin user, I add a form to add new labs.

+I did not see a use for the myFooters or myProjects database tables when following the quiz instructions so I ended up not adding them.

 I used sample code from Lab 9 and various online sources to convert my web server's iit directory into a fully modularized, PHP-integrated website.

 Using server root to get to includes